Some posts contain compensated links. Please read this disclaimer for more info.

 A Guide To Staying Fit in Split While on Holidays

-We believe in striving for a balance in life, which among other things includes doing activities to stay fit and healthy both at home and away.
-We know from experience that it’s not always easy to stick to a routine when traveling and often it can be used as an excuse to throw healthy habits out the window.
+We believe in striving for a balance in life, which among other things, includes doing activities to stay fit and healthy both at home and away.
+We know from experience that it’s not always easy to stick to a routine when traveling, and often it can be used as an excuse to throw healthy habits out the window.
 That’s why we always look for ways to sneak some exercise – or even medical and dental tourism – into your vacation without losing that holiday feeling.
-Believe it or not, having fun and staying fit can actually play well together and ultimately the combination will send you home feeling more rested and invigorated than if you just laid on the beach all day.
+Believe it or not, having fun and staying fit can actually play well together, and ultimately the combination will send you home feeling more rested and invigorated than if you just laid on the beach all day.

 If you are lucky enough to spend some time in the lovely city of Split and want to stay fit and active, here is our list of favorite activities to burn off any excess calories taken in while dining in Split.

-This beautiful park sits on the edge of old town on the western banks of the Split peninsula.
-It is on a hill covered with Mediterranean pine trees and is full of trails, stunning vistas, beaches and old stone churches.
+This beautiful park sits on the edge of the old town on the western banks of the Split peninsula.
+It is on a hill covered with Mediterranean pine trees and is full of trails, stunning vistas, beaches, and old stone churches.
 It is also a haven for nature and fitness enthusiasts.
 You really could just use Marjan Park for all of your exercise needs.

 Hiking & Trail Running

-The numerous trails throughout the park make for a great hike and you can vary the time, distance and difficulty by planning your route using a map of the park.
+The numerous trails throughout the park make for a great hike, and you can vary the time, distance, and difficulty by planning your route using a map of the park.

-Much of the park sits atop a hill so if a good leg and butt workout are what you’re after you can walk, jog or run up the numerous stairs within the green space.
-To top it off you will be rewarded with a spectacular view of Split and the Adriatic when you reach the summit.
+Much of the park sits atop a hill, so if a good leg and butt workout are what you’re after, you can walk, jog or run up the numerous stairs within the green space.
+To top it off, you will be rewarded with a spectacular view of Split and the Adriatic when you reach the summit.

 The many beaches around Split are good for more than just suntanning.
-In the warmer months, swimming is a great option and you can swim for as long as you want along the calm coastal waters.
-If you want to add a bit of strength training it’s easy to find some rocks along the pebbly shores to use as hand weights.
+In the warmer months, swimming is a great option, and you can swim for as long as you want along the calm coastal waters.
+If you want to add a bit of strength training, it’s easy to find some rocks along the pebbly shores to use as hand weights.

 As well as being a fun way to see Split from the water, kayaking is also a great upper body and cardio exercise.
 You can join a tour or rent your own kayak by the hour or day.